Horace McCoy: Post-war

 From 1919 to 1930, he worked as a sports editor for the Dallas Journal in Texas.
 In 1924, he did the play-by-play of a baseball game for radio broadcast.
 In the late 1920s he began getting stories published in various pulp mystery magazines.

 He performed as an actor with the Dallas Little Theater.
 He had a prominent role in Philip Barry's The Youngest.
 He described the acting experience in a Dallas Morning News piece.
 His acting was good enough for him to be cast in the leads in Molnár's Liliom (1928), and Sidney Howard's They Knew What They Wanted (1929).
 A 1928 column in the Morning News described McCoy as "a sort of enfant terrible of journalism and amateur theatricals in Dallas."

 California

-When Oliver Hinsdell, director of the Dallas Little Theater from 1923–31, was engaged as an acting coach for MGM, McCoy followed him to Hollywood to become a film actor.
+When Oliver Hinsdell, director of the Dallas Little Theater from 1923 to 1931, was engaged as an acting coach for MGM, McCoy followed him to Hollywood to become a film actor.
 He appeared in a short, "The Hollywood Handicap" (1932), then moved on to screenwriting.

 McCoy also worked a number of odd jobs.
 For example, he washed cars, picked lettuce in the Imperial Valley, and served as a bouncer at the Santa Monica pier.